mianusmankhalid/AppiumTestsWithRobotFramework/README.md

 For testing on local machine

 ```
-Appium Server
+Run Appium Server
-Android Virtual Device
+Start Android Virtual Device
 ```

-in case of travis pipeline you don't need Appium Server and AVD on your machine
+in case of travis pipeline you don't need to run Appium Server and start AVD on your machine

 ## Requirement